Integration

 This approach allows for greater adaptability while maintaining the script’s stability and usability in its default state.

+📌 Integration Steps: To integrate, refer to the documentation of your inventory system.
 Pay close attention to the sections marked as "necessary for advanced integration" to ensure proper compatibility and implementation.

 - Obtaining inventory